AryamanBedi/USA-County-Health-Outcomes/README.md

 5. **Visualization**:
    - Use the shapefile data to create interactive maps that visualize the predictors and their effects on county-level health outcomes.

+## Results

+The regression analysis revealed the following key findings:

+- **Model Fit**: The R-squared value of the model is 0.66, indicating that the selected predictors explain 66% of the variation in the premature age-adjusted mortality rate.
+This relatively high R-squared value suggests that the model captures a significant portion of the variability in mortality rates.

+- **Standard Deviation**: The standard deviation of the residuals is 0.25, meaning that on average, the predicted mortality rates deviate from the observed rates by only 0.25 units.
+This low standard deviation indicates that the model provides a good fit to the data.

+- **Coefficients**: The coefficients for the independent variables, reflecting their impact on premature age-adjusted mortality, are as follows:
+  - **Adult Smoking (%)**: For each unit increase in the percentage of adult smokers, the mortality rate increases by 0.03 units, suggesting a positive relationship between smoking rates and premature mortality.
+  - **Adult Obesity (%)**: For each unit increase in the percentage of adults classified as obese, the mortality rate decreases by 0.01 units.
+This negative relationship indicates that higher obesity rates are associated with a slight decrease in mortality rates, although this result is contrary to expectations.
+  - **Physical Inactivity (%)**: For each unit increase in the percentage of physically inactive adults, the mortality rate increases by 0.02 units, indicating that greater physical inactivity is associated with higher mortality rates.
+  - **Diabetics (%)**: For each unit increase in the percentage of adults with diabetes, the mortality rate increases by 0.27 units.
+This strong positive relationship suggests that higher diabetes rates are associated with significantly higher mortality rates.
+  - **Poor Mental Health Days**: For each additional day of poor mental health reported, the mortality rate increases by 0.17 units, highlighting the impact of mental health on mortality rates.

 ## Limitations

 - **Time Frame**: The analysis is based on data collected from 2018 to 2020.
 The COVID-19 pandemic caused significant disruptions, which may affect the accuracy and relevance of the findings.